blanc-cake/nintendo-video-tests/README.md

 # Method 2 - Map Remote and Include Requests

-(This method assumes you have a server set up)
+(This method assumes you have a server setup)

 Similarly to what was mentioned in Method 1, Charles has a feature that allows you to respond to request with a locally stored file.
 This is what we'll be using to feed BOSS data stored on our server to Nintendo Video.